Flat Roof Replacement Cost in Birmingham | Average Prices & Quotes

 There are several factors that will affect the total cost of replacing a flat roof in Birmingham, and they include:

 - The size of the roof – Materials are sold by square metre (m2).
-Prices range from £50 to £200 per m2
+Prices vary, typically ranging from £35 to £150 per m2.

-- The type of material: Whether you choose a cost-effective felt or the more expensive fibreglass, or something in between.
+- The type of material: Whether you choose a cost-effective felt or the more expensive fibreglass, or something in between, prices vary depending on your selection.

 - Labour rates in Birmingham.
 Per day, the rate is between £275 and £355 for installing a roof.
 The hourly rate for a roofer in Birmingham is about £32 to £44.

 - Complexity of the installation: Is access easy, or is scaffolding required?
+The scope of roofing work, including any required permits or surveys, can affect the cost.
 The cost of scaffolding on average is between £800 and £1,000 per week.

 - Condition of the old roof: Does it need removal and disposal?
+Assessing and potentially repairing underlying structures can impact the total cost.
 Skip hire costs on average £220.

 - Insulation to comply with building regulations